inparlor.

 Switching from one to the other.

-Migration between Freelancer and Agency is a real engagement, not a weekend task.
+Migration between Freelance Developer and Development Agency is a real engagement, not a weekend task.
 Expect to spend 2-8 weeks of calendar time depending on data depth, integration count, and team experience with the destination.
 The cost lives in the integration work, not the platform itself, most teams underestimate the rebuild of the analytics layer, the customer-facing flows, and the operational reporting that quietly sits behind the existing setup.

 Before a migration we audit the existing data, freeze writes during cutover, and run staging in parallel for 1-2 weeks.
 The post-migration period is the highest-risk window for the business, search rankings, attribution, and customer-facing flows all need to be retested under load.
 We have seen brands lose 6-12% of revenue or attribution during sloppy migrations.
 Almost always recoverable.
 Never costless.